erunyon/erikrunyon.com/source/_posts/2013-04-20-ditching-feedburner.markdown

 <img class="alignright noborder" alt="URI.LV Traffic Chart in Status Board" title="URI.LV Traffic Chart in Status Board" src="/images/2013/uri-lv-status-board.png">

 I mentioned above that I wanted to try URI.LV with Status Board.
 Well it turns out the free version of URI.LV offers a daily updated json file that's compatible with Status Board (as [mentioned on the Features page](http://uri.lv/features)).
-Kudos to the developers baking it right in.
+Kudos to the developers for baking it right in.